 Wondering how to reimburse employees for health insurance?
 Good news!
-It’s possible through health reimbursement arrangements, or HRAs.
+It’s possible through health reimbursement arrangements, or HRAs in 2023.
 Employers of all sizes now have more flexibility when it comes to reimbursing employees for health insurance, tax-free.
 This is a huge win for business owners who are looking for a more affordable, efficient way to offer small business health insurance to their teams without having to hassle with a pricey, one-size-fits-all group plan.
 Let’s discuss your options for reimbursing employees for health insurance!

 Where do Health Reimbursement Arrangements come from?